 When the excess burst (Be) is configured to a value different than 0, the shaper allows tokens to be stored in the bucket, up to Bc + Be.
 The largest value that the token bucket can ever reach is Bc + Be, and overflow tokens are dropped.
 The only way to have more than Bc tokens in the bucket is to not use all Bc tokens during one or more Tc.
 Since the token bucket is replenished every Tc with Bc tokens, you can accumulate unused tokens for later use up to Bc + Be.

 limiting adds tokens continuously to the bucket.
 Specifically, the token arrival rate is calculated as follows:

 (time between packets<which is equal to t-t1>* policer rate)/8 bits per byte

 In other words, if the previous arrival of the packet was at t1 and the current time is t, the bucket is updated with t-t1 worth of bytes based on the token arrival rate.
 Note that a traffic policer uses burst values specified in bytes, and the previous formula converts from bits to bytes.

 This is an example that uses a CIR (or policer rate) of 8000 bps and a normal burst of 1000 bytes:

 Router(config-pmap-c)# police 8000 1000 conform-action transmit exceed-action drop

 The token buckets starts full at 1000 bytes.
 If a 450 byte packet arrives, the packet conforms because enough bytes are available in the token bucket.
-The conform action (transmit) is taken by the packet and 450 bytes are removed from the token bucket (leaving 550 bytes).
-If the next packet arrives .25 seconds later, 250 bytes are added to the token bucket as per the following formula:
+The conform action (transmit) is taken by the packet and 450 bytes are removed from the token bucket (and leave 550 bytes).
+If the next packet arrives .25 seconds later, 250 bytes are added to the token bucket as per the next formula: